Julien-Dosiere/WebStore-API/Readme.md

    user and 'webstore' also as password

-4. Run migrations to create your database structure with following command (you can also import the database-import.sql file which would create databaser structure & seeds)
+4. Run migrations to create your database structure with following command (you can also import the database-import.sql file which would create database structure & seeds)
 ```
 $ bin/console doctrine:migration:migrate
 ```